MajorLeagueBaseball/g5-component/docs/custom-events.md

 # Custom Events

-Extending the core events with additional custom events
+_Extending the core events with additional custom events._

 See also [dependency injection](./dependency-injection.md).

+---

 #### eventGroupExtender